Tropical Fukaya Algebras: Composition maps

-Composition maps on a broken manifold are defined analogously.
-Assume that $L \subset \bX$ is a Lagrangian submanifold that is contained in a single piece of $\bX$ and does not intersect boundary divisors.
-The Floer cochains and the brane structure on $L$ are defined as in the unbroken case :
+\begin{definition} {\rm (Geometric broken Fukaya algebra)} Let $\XX$ be a broken manifold, let $L \subset \XX$ be a Lagrangian brane that is contained in a single piece of $\XX$ and does not intersect relative divisors, and let $\ul \Pe:=(\Pe_\Gamma)_\Gamma$ be coherent perturbation data on $\XX$ (constructed by Theorem \ref{thm:transversality}).
+The \em{geometric broken Fukaya algebra} is an \ainfty algebra consisting of the space of \em{Floer cochains} over the Novikov ring $\Lam_{\geq 0}$ where $ \cI_d(L)$ is as in Definition \ref{def:munbroken}; and equipped with \em{composition maps}